DelfiniClick

 We agreed.
 We contacted the requesting physician and asked him to recommend his best three studies for review.
 (He pleaded for more - we relented and said, “Okay, four.”)
 Of the 4 studies he sent us, only 1 was a randomized controlled trial (RCT), and so we had to surmise that if he had been given permission to send us even more, those additional studies, too, would have been observational.

-Observational studies should not be used for addressing questions of efficacy of interventions with rare exception.[1,2] The only exception that is thus far agreed upon is when all-or-none results are achieved, and this is extremely rare.
+Observational studies should not be used for addressing questions of efficacy of interventions with rare exception.[1,2] The only exception that is thus far agreed upon is when all-or-none results are achieved and are likely to be reliable, and this is extremely rare.

 Even the authors - very responsibly - themselves acknowledged that their study should only be considered preliminary and to have proved nothing (a point that the requesting physician seemed to have overlooked in his desire for a solution for this problem that he, himself, believed in).